gpiperagkas/lec-anonymization-som/README.md

 Datasets for **Local Energy Communities** and code for **k-anonymization** and **training/visualization of Self-Organizing maps**.

-This repository includes the source code and input/output datasets for the research article entitled "Data anonymization and aggregation approaches for local energy communities", submitted for publication in ACM Energy Informatics Review.
+This repository includes the source code and input/output datasets for the research article entitled "*Data anonymization and aggregation approaches for local energy communities*", submitted for publication in ACM Energy Informatics Review.
 For transparency, reproducibility and experimentation, all datasets that were used/exported in the paper are included, accompanied with the python source code.